 Cambria Farmers Market is sponsored by the Cambria Lions Club with proceeds benefiting local youth programs and scholarships.

-City of Redlands operates two markets that provide local farmers the opportunity to sell their crops directly to the consumer.
-They offer Market Match at the Saturday Morning Farmers’ Market and the Thursday Market Night Farmers’ Market.
+City of Redlands operates one certified farmers’ market on Saturday Mornings in Redlands that provides local farmers the opportunity to sell their crops directly to the consumer and operates the Market Match program.

 City of Rialto offers healthy programs and services to the residents of Rialto.
 Their programs are designed to enrich and empower the lives of the people in their community.
 The City of Rialto is dedicated to providing innovative and proactive solutions to everyone that has the desire to get fit, stay healthy and pursue happiness.